Recruitment Program

 August-September: 9-Man Season

-The race season finishes with the US Outrigger Championships Catalina Crossing where women's and co-ed teams race from Newport to Catalina on Saturday and the men race back on Sunday.
+The race season finishes with the US Outrigger Championships Catalina Crossing where women's and some co-ed teams race from Newport to Catalina on Saturday and the men and remaining co-ed teams race back on Sunday.

 9-Person Race Schedule: